 What is granite?

-Granite is an igneous rock formed from the slow crystallization of magma below Earth's surface.
+Granite is an igneous rock formed from the slow crystallization of magma below the Earth's surface.
 The material is composed mainly of quartz and feldspar with minor amounts of mica, amphibious, and other minerals.
-It is naturally hard, stain resistant and scratch resistant.
+It is naturally hard, stain-resistant, and scratch resistant.
 Granite has a rich beauty that few other countertop materials can match.
-It is a natural product with timeless aura and appeal, and can easily become the centerpiece to your room.
+It is a natural product with a timeless aura and appeal, and can easily become the centerpiece of your room.
 With the very many colors and styles, you can find one that complements your kitchen and style perfectly.

 Details about its resistance